 For every ticketed event, Arts House ensures discounted tickets are available for First Nations people.
 You can book BLAKTIX online when purchasing tickets to any event.

 Selecting BLAKTIX may indicate Race or Ethnic Origin which is considered sensitive information (Privacy and Data Protection Act, 2014).
 This data is only used to provide a discount for First Nations attendees.
 Please read the Terms and Conditions on the payment page when booking your tickets on how we store and protect this data.

 Arts House supports the Companion Card program.
-You can book your companion ticket online when purchasing tickets to any show.
-To discuss any specific access needs call our Box Office on 03 9322 3720 or email:
+You can book your companion ticket online when purchasing tickets to any show, or to discuss any specific access needs call our Box Office on 03 9322 3720 or email: firstname.lastname@example.org